agileware/civicrm-sysadm-guide/docs/index.md

 ## Scope of this guide

-This guide is for people installing, upgrading, and maintaining a [CiviCRM](https://civicrm.org) instance for an organization.
+This guide is for people setting up, maintaining and upgrading a [CiviCRM](https://civicrm.org) instance for an organization.

+The details of how to install CiviCRM have moved to a separate [Installation Guide](https://docs.civicrm.org/installation/en/latest/).

 ### System Administrator Guide vs the User Guide